juliencol/unify/README.md

 * We develop in a mobile first approach.
 Every page must be responsive and suits desktops, tablets and mobile devices.
 If you're not familiar with mobile first, I highly recommend watching this [series of videos](https://www.youtube.com/watch?v=PM3XW_1RAIs).
 * We develop one feature at a time.
 1 branch == 1 feature.
 We delete the branch when the feature is done.
 The number of current branches must be equals to the number of developers working on the project + the master branch (e.g. if we're 4 there must be 5 branches : one for each developer + the master branch).
 * We focus on security.
 Every developer must be aware of the potential attacks.
 Whenever you use an implicit SQl request, use the '?' symbol to protect from SQL injections.
+* We code in english.
+Every variable and functions must be named in english.
+Every output must be in french.
+* Only write comment when needed.
+Most of the time, explicit names are better than writing comments.
+* Never commit blocks of code commented.

 # Our style guide
 We only push performing readable code. </br>